rcprcp/Monitor/README.md

 * `cd target`
 * run Victim from within the target subdirectory specify Monitor as a Java Agent.
 * `java -javaagent:../../Monitor/target/Monitor-1.0-SNAPSHOT-jar-with-dependencies.jar -jar Victim-1.0-SNAPSHOT-jar-with-dependencies.jar`

+To run the program with Webgoat - follow the above steps then...
+* `cd bobtest`
+* download Webgoat - i downloaded the jar from here: [https://github.com/WebGoat/WebGoat/releases]  you may have to copy it over from Downloads directory to the bobtest directory.
 * run WebGoat and redirect output to review later:
-* `java -javaagent:/home/bob/IdeaProjects/Monitor/target/Monitor-1.0-SNAPSHOT-jar-with-dependencies.jar -jar webgoat-server-8.0.0.M21.jar >x 2>x`
+* When WebGoat is in this directory run `java -javaagent:./Monitor/target/Monitor-1.0-SNAPSHOT-jar-with-dependencies.jar -jar webgoat-server-8.0.0.M21.jar >x 2>x`
+* nb.
+I redirect stdout, stderr to 'x' review them later.
 ## **Todo**
-* plenty of things.
+plenty of things.
-* JavaDocs
+- [ ] JavaDocs
-* more complete instructions
+- [ ] More complete instructions
-* some form of logging mechanism (file, log4j)
+- [ ] Some form of logging mechanism (file, log4j)
+- [ ] Seems to crash with some classes in WebGoat.
-* Object creation code and heap space monitoring code.
+- [ ] Object creation code and heap space monitoring code.
-* Loaded Classes seems ok.
+- [x] Collect information on number of classes loaded.
+- [ ] add some CSS to the html.   :smile:
-* Add sort(s) the the Metrics table (name, elapsed time, hits)
+- [ ] Add sort(s) the the Metrics table (name, elapsed time, hits)
-* need to identify how to walk the heap to find and "bucketize" objects for counting and size monitoring.
+- [ ] Need to identify how to walk the heap to find and "bucketize" objects for counting and size monitoring.
-* need to intercept inbound and outbound socket data.
+- [ ] Need to intercept inbound and outbound socket data.
-* currently testing with Victim - and WebGoat - should try Data Collector
+- [ ] Currently testing with Victim - and WebGoat - should try Data Collector